-Cenestin (synthetic conjugated estrogens) should not be used in women with any of the following conditions:
+Cenestin is contraindicated in women with any of the following conditions:

 This monograph has been modified to include the generic and brand name in many instances.